romria/is-valid-email/README.md

 ---

 This repository covers only **Email validation** procedure, considering different algorithms and actions while trying to find the most optimal approach.

-Since there is no 100%-efficient way to validate entered email, it always comes to a tradeoff between accuracy and algorithm complexity, which can include time-consuming third-party API requests.

-This particular validation is based on known best practices and my personal experience.
+It is based on standards, known best practices and personal experience.

+Regular expressions used in the algorithm are ReDoS safe.

 ### Supported features:
 * General rules based on RFC 822, RFC 5321, RFC 5322, RFC 1035, RFC 952, RFC 1123